torstein-vik/zophie/README.md

 8. Update .firebaserc to accommodate whatever your Firebase project is
 9. In the firebase directory, use 'firebase serve' to run locally and 'firebase deploy' to deploy online.
 10. Run 'sbt' in the zophie directory to start SBT
-11. Inside SBT, run 'run' to run the scala-program
+11. Inside SBT, run 'test' to test the zophie codebase

 Please tell us if this doesn't work, because that means something is wrong with our instructions.